forza-painter/forza-painter/README.md

 ```
 - **My issue is not listed**
 ```
-Feel free to create an issue of contact me on Discord A-Dawg#0001
+Feel free to create an issue or contact me on Discord A-Dawg#0001
 ```

 ## Making your template Vinyl Groups (reuse these)